Deeraj2/youtube_clone/README.md

-# Getting Started with Create React App
+# Youtube Clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project can be found on Netlify (https://youtubecloneapp1.netlify.app/).

 ## Available Scripts